-Spending a few moments every week to develop a strategic plan will save you hours during the week.
+Spending thirty minutes every week developing a plan for your social media content will save you hours during the week.

-If you post on social media without a plan, you will increase the chance of posting the same content repeatedly.
+If you post on social media without a plan, you will increase the chance of posting the same content frequently.

 Stay on Track

-There is no better way to stay on track than with a to-do list.
-Your social media editorial calendar will keep you on track and motivated.
+There is no better way to stay on track than a to-do list.

 Before You Create a Social Media Marketing Calendar